zchee/neovim-wiki/FAQ.md

 endif
 ~~~

-Likewise, if you wanted to have Neovim specific configuration, you could do it like this:
+Conversely, if you have Neovim specific configuration items, you could do this:

 ~~~ vim
 if has('nvim')